 The measure of KPMG has always been how we come together to tackle the world's greatest crises.
 Rooted in 150 years of history, we share a common purpose to help strengthen our communities.
-Every year, tens-of-thousands of our people from across our global network dedicate their time and skill to making our world that much better.
+Every year, tens-of-thousands of our people from across our global organization dedicate their time and skill to making our world that much better.
 Together, guided by our core values, we strengthen markets, facilitate sustainable growth and drive progress throughout society.
 Our passion for doing right by all is what makes this organization KPMG.

-We take our role as a corporate citizen seriously, and KPMG remains at the forefront of serving and strengthening our communities and markets in tangible ways.
+We take our role as a corporate citizen seriously, and KPMG firms remains at the forefront of serving and strengthening our communities and markets in tangible ways.
 It's core to our purpose and part of our legacy.

 KPMG's COVID-19 response

 As this crisis impacts every aspect of our lives, KPMG believes that its support for communities must be focused.
 We are therefore prioritizing health and wellbeing given the nature of the crisis, and education which is our critical long-term corporate citizenship priority.
 Our contributions span pro bono work, volunteering and cash donations, which amount to more than US$4 million to date.

 As part of our global response, KPMG became a founding member of the United Nations Educational, Scientific and Cultural Organization (UNESCO) convened Global Education Coalition for COVID-19 response to safeguard access to education for the 1.5 billion students across 191 countries affected by nationwide school closures during this pandemic.

 Our actions and strategy for all COVID-19 community engagements are guided by five principles:

 KPMG firms around the globe are involved in multiple pro bono, volunteering and donation efforts ― below are just a few examples.

 The scope of our programs for health and wellbeing includes a variety of support activities that help communities by: